Module code: LW3320

 The formation, operation and dissolution of companies are subject to legal and extra-legal controls.
 Company law investigates such notions as limited liability, share capital and companies' ‘legal personality’.
 It explores the relationship between directors and shareholders, creditors and the company, and investors and the company.

-- Critically examine the system and proposals for reform
+- Critically examining the system, and suggesting proposals for reform

 - Essay, 2,500 words (25%)